3. Quick Start

 async def main():

-This will run your agent API Server on the specified port, making it accessible for external requests.
-In addition to basic HTTP API access, you can interact with the agent through different protocols, such as A2A, Response API, Agent API, and others.
-Please refer Agent API Protocol Specification for details.
+This spins up the agent server on the specified port so external clients can call it.
+Beyond the basic HTTP API, you can also interact with the deployment via protocols such as A2A, Response API, and Agent API—see Agent API Protocol Specification for details.

 from openai import OpenAI